w3nest/.github/profile/README.md

 ## Repositories

-The most foundationnal libraries:
+Core Libraries and Tools:

 -  [py-w3nest](https://github.com/w3nest/py-w3nest):
    This is the python local server, including the services that are also deployed online.

 -  [co-lab](https://github.com/w3nest/co-lab):
    The companion application for the W3Nest local server, acting as a multi-functional dashboard, portal, and console.

 -  [k8s-deployments](https://github.com/w3nest/k8s-deployments):
    Essential Kubernetes configuration files for deploying W3Nest infrastructure within a cluster environment.

 -  [webpm-client](https://github.com/w3nest/webpm-client):
-   A TypeScript library and HTTP client for dynamically installing components in the browser. .
+   A TypeScript library and HTTP client for dynamically installing components in the browser.

 -  [w3nest-client](https://github.com/w3nest/w3nest-client):
    A set of specialized HTTP clients designed to communicate efficiently with W3Nest backends.

 -  [webpm-externals](https://github.com/w3nest/webpm-externals):
    A collection of NPM packages adapted for use within W3Nest.

 -  [mkdocs-ts](https://github.com/w3-nest/mkdocs-ts):
    Our go-to library for building interactive applications from hierarchical structures, supporting features like Code API documentation and notebook-like pages.

 -  [rx-vdom](https://github.com/w3-nest/rx-vdom):
    A lightweight library for rendering HTML documents using reactive programming principles.